D-Backs’ Tomás back in big leagues for 1st time since 2017

 Tomás has a $15.5 million salary this year and is due $17 million in 2020.

-Arizona placed right-hander Taylor Clark on the paternity and transferred right-hander Luke Weaver to the 60-day injured list.
+Arizona placed right-hander Taylor Clark on the paternity list and transferred right-hander Luke Weaver to the 60-day injured list.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports